cisagov/ScubaGear/baselines/exo.md

 send email on behalf of the domain, facilitating detection of spoofed emails.
 SPF is not configured through the Exchange admin center, but rather via Domain Name System (DNS) records hosted by the agency’s domain.
-Thus, the exact steps needed to set up SPF varies from agency to agency, but Microsoft’s documentation provides some helpful starting points.
+Thus, the exact steps needed to set up SPF vary from agency to agency, but Microsoft’s documentation provides some helpful starting points.